Bioconductor/BiocIntro/README.md

 to students, staff, and faculty at Roswell Park Cancer Institute or SUNY at Buffalo.

-UNFORTUNATELY, the original course dates are FULL.
-Please [REGISTER][] anyway, we are working to identify additional times.
-Registrants will be updated early next week, e.g., December 16.
+UNFORTUNATELY, the original course dates are FULL and registrations are no longer being accepted.

 An approximate agenda is: